openstack/manila/doc/source/devref/cluster_mode_driver.rst

   share-network.
 - Share access rule by user for CIFS shares can be created only for existing user in active directory.
+- To be able to configure clients to security services, the time on these external security services and storage should be synchronized.
+The maximum allowed clock skew is 5 minutes.

 The :mod:`manila.share.drivers.netapp.api` Module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~